Luxoft/fabric-jms-xmlcall/docs/source/xmlcall.rst

 with `Apache ActiveMQ <http://activemq.apache.org/>`_ and `Spring framework <https://spring.io/>`_.

-JMS is chosen since it can handle requests, replies, and events natively.
-However SOAP support might be added one day.

-One needs to send plain JMS text message with XML document embedded with no other escapes to process.
-Results are retuned in the same way.
+To use the `xmlcall` service it is necessary to send plain JMS text message with XML document embedded with no other escapes to process.
+Results are returned in the same way.

 Protobuf descriptors
 ~~~~~~~~~~~~~~~~~~~~